“What would it take to transform our society for the betterment of all?”*

 Collective artistic action

-This is a moment for artists to step up – as they have been doing in times of upheaval for thousands of years.
+This was a moment for artists to step up – as they have been doing in times of upheaval for thousands of years.
 Among nearly all human activities, art is especially well-equipped to process both complexity and catastrophe.
 Art can provide succour, solace, challenge and medicine – all because art doesn’t seek to reduce the impossible-to-comprehend, it seeks to distill it.
 As artists, we bring a training and tradition of practice that is accustomed to grappling with the greatest difficulties our species face.
 We turn them into song, dance, poetry, story.

 Here then, are the Transformations as envisioned by Canadian artists from coast to coast to coast.